 A bit about me

 I have been working in private practice and for the NHS for many years.
 I hold a Post-Graduate Diploma in Humanistic Counselling.
-I am trained in bereavement counselling, Counselling for Depression and Emotionally Focussed Couples Therapy.
+I am trained in bereavement counselling, Counselling for Depression, EMDR (Eye Movement Desensitisation Reprocessing) and Emotionally Focused Couples therapy.

 Everyone is different and your needs will be unique so I draw on a range of approaches to provide the right support and assistance for you.
-I have experience of working with people affected by a wide range of emotional difficulties particularly depression, anxiety, bereavement and relationships with others.
+I have worked with people affected by a wide range of emotional difficulties particularly depression, anxiety, bereavement and relationships with others.

 Before training as a counsellor, I worked in the media for over 20 years as a documentary filmmaker.
 I got to know and work with people from a wide variety of backgrounds and cultures often in periods of emotional difficulty or uncertainty.
-It was from this experience I learned that having the time and place to share feelings, emotions and life events, being heard, accepted and respected can be a valuable healing and empowering experience.
+It was from this experience I learned that having the time and place to share thoughts, feelings, and experiences and being heard, accepted and respected can be a valuable healing and empowering experience.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and abide by their code of ethics. www.bacp.co.uk/ethical_framework